awsdocs/amazon-sagemaker-developer-guide/doc_source/build-your-own-processing-container.md

 If the data in this file isn't UTF\-8 encoded, the job fails and returns a `ClientError`\.
 If multiple containers exit with an `ExitMessage,` the content of the `ExitMessage` from each processing container is concatenated, then truncated to 1 KB\.

-## Run Your Processing Container Using the Amazon SageMaker Python SDK<a name="byoc-run"></a>
+## Run Your Processing Container Using the SageMaker Python SDK<a name="byoc-run"></a>

-You can use the Amazon SageMaker Python SDK to run your own processing image by using the `Processor` class\.
+You can use the SageMaker Python SDK to run your own processing image by using the `Processor` class\.
 The following example shows how to run your own processing container with one input from Amazon Simple Storage Service \(Amazon S3\) and one output to Amazon S3\.

 ```
 from sagemaker.processing import Processor, ProcessingInput, ProcessingOutput